Fatal Fury Special: Home versions

-In addition to the home versions of the Neo Geo and Neo Geo CD, conversions of Fatal Fury Special were made for the Super Nintendo Entertainment System (with Playmates Interactive Entertainment handling distribution), Sega CD and Game Gear, as well as the PC Engine game console (in CD-ROM² format), and the X68000 and FM Towns computer platforms in Japan between 1994 and 1996.
+In addition to the home versions of the Neo Geo and Neo Geo CD, conversions of Fatal Fury Special were made for the Super Nintendo Entertainment System (with Playmates Interactive Entertainment handling distribution in North America), Sega CD and Game Gear, as well as the PC Engine game console (in CD-ROM² format), and the X68000 and FM Towns computer platforms in Japan between 1994 and 1996.
 The game is included in 2007's Fatal Fury: Battle Archives Volume 1 for the PlayStation 2.

 Fatal Fury Special for the Neo Geo was later released on the Wii Virtual Console in 2010.
 An emulation of the Neo Geo arcade game was also released for the Xbox Live Arcade in 2007.
 Furthermore, mobile versions were released for Android and iOS-based devices.
-It was later ported to Nintendo Switch in July 2017 by Japanese game publisher Hamster Corporation.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 The Super NES version was re-released on the Nintendo Classics service on October 9, 2025.